YuanlongLiu/SigMod/README.md

 ## Usage
-Application examples will be updated.
+The source code and user manual are included in the SigMod_v2.zip file.
 If you are intereseted in the method or meet any problem in your application, feel free to contact: yuanlong.liu@inserm.fr

 * Author: Yuanlong LIU
 * Affiliation: 1INSERM (French National Institute of Health and Medical Research), Genetic Variation and Human Diseases Unit, UMR-946, Paris, France